 Third, some empirical findings do not suggest strong support for relocating social policy competences from national to EU level.
-Since the beginning of the 2000s, Eurobarometer data show that a huge majority of the respondents in EU-25 and later EU-27 countries have been consistently in favour of decisions being made solely by the nation-state.1 Although these questions do not directly measure attitudes towards a European welfare state, the results indicate that citizens are rather sceptical that the EU should be in charge to tackle welfare state policies.
+Since the beginning of the 2000s, Eurobarometer data show that a huge majority of the respondents in EU-25 and later EU-27 countries have been in favour of decisions being made solely by the nation state, without changes over time.1 Although these questions do not directly measure attitudes towards a European welfare state, the results indicate that citizens are rather sceptical that the EU should be in charge to tackle welfare state policies.

-These three rather sceptical arguments lead us to the following hypothesis:
+These three rather sceptical arguments lead us to the following conclusion: